• Join the Club!

 Notes

-Store the herb blend in the freezer for longer storage.
+Store the herb blend in a cool dry place or in the freezer for longer storage.

 Nutrition